 How would you feel?

 With respect to climate change, the climate scientists at the UN IPCC are in the same predicament as our doctor.
-Even in the best case scenario, the UN IPCC is assuming that humans will continue to deforest without any let up until 2100.
+Only Veganism can heal the climate, while solar energy can at best stop it from getting worse.
+Even in the best case scenario, the UN IPCC is assuming that humans will continue to eat animals and therefore, deforest without any let up until 2100.
 It's only the amount of deforestation that varies from the best case to the worst case scenarios of the UN IPCC, not the act of deforestation itself.
-And even in the best case scenario, the UN IPCC expects the global economy to have tripled in size by 2100, presumably in order to spread American levels of consumption throughout the world.
+And even in the best case scenario, the UN IPCC expects the global economy to have tripled in size by 2100, presumably in order to spread American levels of conspicuous consumption throughout the world.

 Today, 49% of Americans are consuming anti-depressants or anti-anxiety medications or illegal drugs on a daily basis.